japila-books/apache-spark-internals/docs/tools/spark-submit.md

 It <<addJarToClasspath, adds the jars>> specified in `childClasspath` input parameter to the context classloader (that is later responsible for loading the `childMainClass` main class).

-NOTE: `childClasspath` input parameter corresponds to <<jars, --jars command-line option>> with the primary resource if specified in link:spark-deploy-mode.adoc#client[client deploy mode].
+NOTE: `childClasspath` input parameter corresponds to <<jars, --jars command-line option>> with the primary resource if specified in spark-deploy-mode.md#client[client deploy mode].

 It sets all the system properties specified in `sysProps` input parameter (using Java's https://docs.oracle.com/javase/8/docs/api/java/lang/System.html#setProperty-java.lang.String-java.lang.String-[System.setProperty] method).